named-data/python-ndn/docs/src/installation.rst

     make lint

-Please use python 3.7 or 3.8 to generate the documentation.
+Please use python 3.8+ to generate the documentation.

 .. code-block:: bash

-    pip install Sphinx sphinx-autodoc-typehints readthedocs-sphinx-ext \
+    pip3 install Sphinx sphinx-autodoc-typehints readthedocs-sphinx-ext \
         sphinx-rtd-theme pycryptodomex pygtrie

     cd docs && make html
     open _build/html/index.html

+VSCode users can also use the development container obtained from the `.devcontainer` folder.